Brain Injury Rehabilitation

 Nutrition and supplementation were cornerstone pieces in the process of restoring the communication between my gut and my brain; finally supplying the brain building nutrition that was needed to repair at least some of my brain damage.
 When looking at supplementation to support an injured brain, we first have to address inflammation in both the gut and the brain.

-Some supplements that act as strong antioxidants and that are able to cross the blood-brain-barrier include transdermal glutathione, bioavailable turmeric, liquid resveratrol, and melatonin.
+Some supplements that act as strong antioxidants and that are able to cross the blood-brain-barrier include N-Acetyl L-Cysteine, high potency Omega 3 fish oils, bioavailable turmeric, liquid resveratrol, and melatonin.
 Melatonin is a highly efficient free radical scavenger and general antioxidant, but TBI survivors exhibit reduced melatonin levels after an injury 6, 7.
 Luckily, we can supplement melatonin in pretty therapeutic doses.

 I first had to heal my digestion so that I could absorb the nutrients for my neuronal health.

 While these compounds can be used to reduce the inflammation, it is especially important to eliminate the source by cleaning up the diet.
 After removing packaged and processed foods, I removed common inflammatories.
 This included gluten, dairy, eggs, nuts, refined sugar, soy, shellfish, and most grains.

 While practicing an elimination protocol and supplementing to quell the inflammation, next we would look towards immune support.
-Supplements for this include spore-based probiotics, emulsified vitamin D, liposomal vitamin C, colostrum PRP spray, and High DHA Fish Oil (for fat-soluble vitamins like A and D, as well as omega 3s).
+Supplements for this include spore-based probiotics, emulsified vitamin D, liposomal vitamin C, colostrum PRP, and High DHA Fish Oil (for fat-soluble vitamins like A and D, as well as omega 3s).
 These compounds would help to boost my immune system, and, because about 70% of the entire immune system is found in the intestinal tract 8, they would also work to support my digestion.